njlane314/rarexsec-analysis/config/README.md

 This directory contains configuration assets and helper scripts.

-- `data/` – static JSON/YAML files describing datasets and run configuration.
-These files are consumed by the helper scripts and C++ study programs.
+- `catalogs/` – JSON files describing datasets and run configuration.
+These catalogs are consumed by the helper scripts and C++ study programs.
 - `scripts/` – Python modules that operate on the configuration data.
-For example, `build_sample_catalog.py` reads definitions from `data/data.json` and writes out `data/samples.json` using utilities from `sample_processing.py`.
+For example, `build_sample_catalog.py` reads an analysis recipe and writes out a catalog JSON.
 - `recipe_template.json` – skeleton recipe to seed a new analysis configuration.
-- `analysis_recipe.json` – fully populated example recipe generated
-  from the template.
+- `analysis_recipe.json` – fully populated example recipe generated from the template.

-Scripts reference files via paths relative to this directory, so moving a configuration file into `data/` automatically makes it available to the modules in `scripts/`.
+Scripts reference files via paths relative to this directory, so placing a configuration file under `catalogs/` automatically makes it available to the modules in `scripts/`.